Did you know about 1 in 4 men will break a bone due to osteoporosis after age 50?

 - Men older than 50 are more likely to break a bone due to osteoporosis than they are to get prostate cancer.

-- Men with Osteoporosis are more likely than women to die within a year after breaking a hip, which has to do with related problem to the break.(1)
+- Men with osteoporosis are more likely to die within a year of breaking a hip (from complications related to the break) than women.

 Causes of Osteoporosis in Men